-Shareholders who participate in householding will continue to receive separate Proxy Cards.
+Shareholders who participate in householding will continue to receive separate Proxy Cards or Voting Instruction Forms.
 If a single copy of the Annual Report and Proxy Statement was delivered to an address that you share with another shareholder, at your request to the Corporate Secretary (at 600 North Centennial Street, Zeeland, Michigan 49464, 1-616-772-1800), we will promptly deliver a separate copy.